 The Bureau of Labor Statistics projects this profession to lose 10,500 jobs, or decline by 1 percent, by the year 2022.
 This is largely due to companies replacing executive assistants with administrative assistants, who earn an average of $16,600 less per year and may support more than one manager in an organization.
 In addition, many managers these days handle tasks that were previously in the realm of executive assistants, such as scheduling their own travel and meetings.

-In 2011, executive assistants earned a median average salary of $45,580, according to the Labor Department's report.
-The best-paid made approximately $71,020, while the worst-paid made around $30,000.
-The highest earners worked in the metropolitan areas of New York City and Nassau, N.Y., as well as San Jose, Calif.
+In 2012, executive assistants earned a median salary of $47,500, according to the BLS.
+The highest earners made about $73,530, while the lowest earners took home approximately $31,310.
+The highest-paid executive assistants worked in the metropolitan areas of Nassau, N.Y., New York City and San Francisco.

 A high school diploma or its equivalent is generally acceptable, but a degree, certifications and experience will give you an advantage over the competition and may increase your paycheck.
 Leitner says that although a college degree is not required for the job, applicants should commit to continued learning.
 Certifications include Certified Administrative Professional and the Organizational Management Certificate.
 There are also multiple technical certifications available as well as certifications in office skills proficiency, according to Leitner.
 "You need to be a lifelong learner," she says.
 "Certifications help you to develop and embrace technology."
 She adds that executive assistants should have a strong grasp of grammar, be highly organized and technologically savvy, and have solid writing, time management, problem-solving and communication skills.